nickabs/lightsail-utils/README.md

 You need to configure AWS [SES](https://aws.amazon.com/ses/pricing/ "AWS SES pricing + free tier") mail if you want to use the email notification option.
 The IAM account will need ses:SendEmail permission.

-## Schedule a timer to run the script
+# Schedule a timer to run the script
-These instructions work on Ubuntu 20.04.
+You can schedule the scripts to run using systemd (these instructions show how to do this for lightsail-snapshot.sh and work for Ubunty 20.04).

 1. create lightsail-lighthouse service unit file:  /etc/systemd/system/lightsail-snapshot.service: